 Teachers & Staff

-We have 49 staff members who help educate our 286 children in our toddler/two and preschool program.
+We have 54 staff members who nurture and educate our 327 children in our toddlers/twos and preschool program.

-Teaching teams in each classroom focus on the success for all children.
-Combined service of all teaching faculty for SMES children is over 450 years.
+Teaching teams in each classroom focus on the success of each child.
+Combined years of service of all teaching faculty at SMES is over 450 years of experience.
 All staff participate in continued education training annually and are members of collaborative professional early childhood associations.